 If mistletoe is taken in large doses, it may cause more serious side effects.
 When given as an injection, mistletoe may cause mild swelling, redness, itching and pain around the injection site.
-Rarely, it can cause allergic reactions, which may be serious in some people.
+Rarely, it can cause allergic reactions.
+These can be serious in some people.

-Because mistletoe extracts may stimulate the immune system, they could reduce the effectiveness of some medicines.
-This includes immunosuppressants, which people take after a donor stem cell or bone marrow transplant
+Because mistletoe may stimulate the immune system, it could reduce the effectiveness of some medicines.
+This includes immunosuppressants, which people take after a donor stem cell or bone marrow transplant.

-It is important to check with your cancer doctor before using mistletoe extracts.
+It is important to check with your cancer doctor before using mistletoe.

 Below is a sample of the sources used in our complementary therapies information.
 If you would like more information about the sources we use, please contact us at email@example.com

 Cassilieth B. The Complete Guide to Complementary Therapies in Cancer Care: Essential Information for Patients Survivors and Health Professionals.
 2011.